katekuzmina/Answers-for-Chapter-2/Answers+for+Chapter+2.md

     <ipython-input-56-f436b93cc2da> in <module>()
     ----> 1 translate['dog']
     KeyError: 'dog'
+```

-#The problem is that we cannot translate from English into other languages.
+__ANSWER__:The problem is that we cannot translate from English into other languages.
 How to solve it - I do not know at this moment.
-```

 ## _Question 7_